source-foundry/Hack/CONTRIBUTING.md

-## Hack Typeface Design
+# Hack Typeface Design

 Hack is a monospaced typeface that is designed to optimize the display of source code text.

+This document outlines the core ideas on which we build to continually improve Hack.
+Ideally, they serve as a final rationale to decide disputes of whatever nature.

-### Primary Design Targets
+## Design Targets

-- ASCII glyph set (used to display the body of all source code text)
-- font sizes between 8 - 14 px
+Hack is a general purpose typeface for source code.
+The _needs of the many_ describe our core design targets.
+Generally, an issue that affects 90% of users, gets a higher priority than one that 'only' affects 10%.

+### Core

+- **ASCII glyph set**; generally speaking, all source code is limited to ASCII.
+Content/comments/documentation, on the other hand, often includes non-ASCII characters.
+The former gets precendence over the latter.
+- Font-sizes between **8-14 px**, line-height >= 1
-- cross-platform, cross font renderer support on Linux, OS X, and Windows operating systems
+- **Cross-platform**, cross font renderer support on Linux, OS X, and Windows operating systems
-- desktop text editor text displays
-- terminal emulator text displays
-- website text displays
-- print text displays

-### Primary Design Optimizations
+- Usage in **common developer scenarios** (on digital displays): text editors, terminals, embedded as webfont, etc.

+## Goals, areas of improvement

-- legibility - establish differences in the appearance of similar glyph shapes so as to properly identify different Unicode code points
+- **Legibility** - establish differences in the appearance of similar glyph shapes so as to properly identify different Unicode code points
-- readability - glyph shape and spacing optimizations to improve the capacity to read character-character, word-word, and code block-code block combinations in source code
+- **Readability** - glyph shape and spacing optimizations to improve the capacity to read character-character, word-word, and code block-code block combinations in source code
-- visual semantics - establish semantic commonalities for glyphs used in source code text and create common visual designs within these semantic groups
+- **Visual semantics** - establish semantic commonalities for glyphs used in source code text and create common visual designs within these semantic groups

-### Secondary Design Targets

-- All glyphs outside of the ASCII set (including extended character sets used for the display of comments in source code)
-- All font sizes outside of the primary design targets
-- All forms of text display outside of the primary design targets